 In her new role as arts-based community development director, Barker will not only manage community development grant programs but will also oversee special initiatives related to community arts.
 Barker previously served as director of outreach and education at Theatre Memphis, where she focused on using the power of theatre and story to engage the surrounding community.

 Barker comes to MAC with a background in community engagement through the arts, non-profit management, experience directing plays and performances as well as teaching at the high school and college level.
-She earned a bachelor’s degree in theatre at William Carey College in Hattiesburg and went on to receive a Master of Fine Arts degree in directing from the University of Memphis.
+She earned a bachelor’s degree in theatre at William Carey University in Hattiesburg and went on to receive a Master of Fine Arts degree in directing from the University of Memphis.